fadhelafif/FlashCards/README.md

 FlashCards
 ==========

-This application use CodeIgniter Framework, Bootstrap Framework, jQuery Library, and Modular CI - HMVC for CodeIgniter.
+This application use CodeIgniter Framework, Bootstrap Framework, Font Awesome, jQuery Library, and Modular CI - HMVC for CodeIgniter.